kevbaker/pouchdb_todo_example/README.md

 ## Overview

-This is an example Todo application that uses PouchDB and CouchDB for local and remote persistence through PouchDb replication.
+This is an example PouchDB Todo application with replication to CouchDB.

 ## Dependencies